 When sending your documentation, please remember the following:

-- Clearly identify that your information is being sent in reference to your QA inquiry.
+- Clearly identify that your information is being sent in reference to your verification.

 - Send all documents at the same time.